hawkins/Shawk/docs/Getting Started.rst

 .. code-block:: python

+    client.setup_inbox(password)
+    client.enable_auto_refresh()

+    # or...
     client.setup_inbox(password, auto=True)

 Boom.
 Done.
 Your client now automatically pings the server and looks for new messages!

-You can configure the time interval with `client.set_interval()`, more on that in the docs.
+You can configure the time interval with `client.set_interval()`, which you can read more about in the docs.

 Defining behavior for new messages
 ----------------------------------

+At this point, I hope you've asked yourself, "But what will Shawk do when it receives a message?"
-By default, shawk will simply print the contents of the new messages when it finds them.
+By default, Shawk will simply print the contents of the new messages when it finds them.

 That's not particularly useful, so we'll let you dictate how Shawk `should` be used.

 This default behavior can be overridden by defining one or more handler functions that receive a client, message, and a regex match object.
 These handler function are just callback functions with the `@client.text_handler(regex)` decorator, where regex is some regular expression in string form.

-If no regex is provided, then the function is considered the default case handler, and will be used whenever any other handler regex's do not match.
+If no regex is provided, then the function is considered the default case handler, and will be used whenever no other handler's regex pattern match a received text.

+Whew.

-You can define your own behavior as follows:
+So, you can define your own behavior as follows:

 .. code-block:: python

-    c = shawk.Client('username@gmail.com', 'password', inbox=True, auto=True)
+    c = shawk.Client('username@gmail.com', 'password')

-    @client.text_handler()
+    c.setup_inbox('password')

-    def handler(client, msg):
+    @client.text_handler() # No arguments, so Shawk knows this is our default handler def handler(client, msg):
         print("Hey, we're popular! %s texted us!" % msg.sender)
         print("Received: %s" % msg.text)

-        client.send("I got your text!", msg.sender)
+        client.send("I am replying to your text!", msg.sender)

     # Or with a regex
-    @client.text_handler('^Print (.*)', 'i') # Starts with "print", matches text following.
-Case insensitive. def print_dot_z(client, msg, match):
+    @client.text_handler('^Print (.*)', 'i') # Starts with "print" (case insensitive because of 'i' flag), matches text following. def print_dot_z(client, msg, match):
         print(match.group(1))